overlord-systems/jai-sodium/README.md

 The current bindings and included C headers are for libsodium version `1.0.20`.
 If you don't plan to run `generate.jai`, feel free to remove the `include` directory, or to replace it for a specific version of libsodium.

+### MacOS and Linux

-PRs are welcome for MacOS/Linux to add their libs to our `bin` folder.
+We haven't generated bindings (by updating and running `generate.jai`) nor included the required libs for MacOS and Linux.
+PRs are welcome to add their bindings and their libs to our `bin` folder.

 ## Naming